ChristianLentz/comp225-project-team-Jachris/README.md

 Mac Buy-Back resembles a virtual Mac Free-Swap.
 This website is an online and easily accessible space for any member of the Macalester community to buy, sell, trade or donate used items.
 The ultimate goal is to connect members of the Macalester community with each other and with the Mac Free-Swap, creating a sense of community while reducing the potential for waste on campus.
 In addition, students will be able to find the necesities that they need to live at little to no cost.

 ### Getting Started
-If you want to get started with running this application on your local machine, follow these step:
+If you want to get started with running this application locally, follow these step:

-- Download nodeJS and npm on your local machine.
+- Download nodeJS and npm.
 This is a crucial step.
 You can do this here: https://nodejs.org/en/download
 - Clone this repository from remote.
 You can do this by opening with Github Desktop, downloading the zipped folder directly to your machine, or using **git clone**.
 - Open the project and navigate to the root directory in your terminal of choice.
 - Install the following packages by running the following in the terminal: